ISUgenomics/bioinformatics-workbook/projectManagement/Intro_projectManagement.md

 [Slack](/bioinformatics-workbook/Appendix/slack) and create a channel for each active project.
 This group chat (text messaging style) communication generates a transcript of conversations about projects that you can go back and reread.
 It also permits, text, images and files to be attached during conversation.
 I strongly encourage you to use it primarily for text communication and discussion and not for file storage.

 You can create your own team using [this link: Team signup](https://slack.com/r/0mklqxar-0tnh0jhj) and get a $100 credit if you decide to purchase it beyond the free version.
-The upgraded version will let you search beyond the 10,000 most recent messages in your group.
+The upgraded version will let you search beyond the 10,000 most recent messages in your group and there is a steep academic discount.

 #### OneNote